feizc/resume/index.md

 2016 | First Prize | Mathematics competition of Chinese College Students 2015 | First Prize | Chinese Mathematics Competitions

+## Competitions

+* Our team (Zekang Li, Xiangru Tang, Xiaohao Xu, and Hui zheng) won the first place in the innovation track, Deecamp, Innovation Works.
+   This project is about science fiction generation.

 ## Publications